-- 1. Substantiated: there is sufficient evidence to prove the allegation; - 2.
-False: there is sufficient evidence to disprove the allegation; - 3.
-Malicious: there is sufficient evidence to disprove the allegation and there has been a deliberate act to deceive; - 4.
-Unfounded: there is no evidence or proper basis, which supports the allegation being made. - 5.
-Unsubstantiated: there is insufficient evidence to either prove or disprove the allegation; the term therefore does not imply guilt or innocence.
+- Substantiated: there is sufficient evidence to prove the allegation - Malicious: there is sufficient evidence to disprove the allegation and there has been a deliberate act to deceive or cause harm to the person subject of the allegation - False: there is sufficient evidence to disprove the allegation - Unsubstantiated: there is insufficient evidence to either prove or disprove the allegation.
+The term, therefore, does not imply guilt or innocence, or - Unfounded: to reflect cases where there is no evidence or proper basis which supports the allegation being made.

-( Updates in Keeping Children Safe in Education 2020)
+(Keeping Children Safe in Education 2024)